 3. Avoid changing too many things at once

 Your body needs time to adapt to changes in activity.
 Even subtle changes such as getting a new pair of running shoes or changing the terrain you are running on can make a difference.
 Like any good scientific experiment, limit the amount of variables you change each time you run.
 If you increase the duration, try to keep the intensity steady.
 If you start running up some hills, don’t increase your distance in the same run.

 Strength training is the long forgotten and neglected part of a runners training program.
 Having adequate strength not only helps to prevent running related injuries, but will also help you to run faster and more efficiently.
 A good starting point is to work on a three day cycle: run, strength, rest.
 As you progress you can keep strength and conditioning a constant presence as you increase the amount of days you run.
 If you are unsure where to start, chat with your physiotherapist, who can help to design a program appropriate for your needs.

-Melbourne CBD Physio clients can access world-class Strength and Conditioning equipment, programs and support.
+Melbourne CBD Physiotherapy and Sports Medicine clients can access world-class Strength and Conditioning equipment, programs and support.
 Check out our performance options through the Keiser, AlterG and VALD testing options.

 5. Listen to your body